Have you ever dreamt of making your own outfits? Wondered how to start making clothes to sell?

 Try on your garments

-Use scissors only for fabric
+Use scissors just for material

 Investing in a great pair of dress-making scissors will make you feel like a real pro.
 It's just so much easier to cut fabric, and to work on sections that have a clean, sharp edge.
 Keep it for cutting fabric only: it will maintain its sharpness and stay clean all the time.
 You can also get a small pair of scissors for snipping threads and trimming seams.